Walking Holidays Wales

 ‘Little Switzerland’ and the Richard Burton Trail (wood and Hollywood)

 The Afan Valley, a narrow forested valley known locally as “Little Switzerland”, includes Afan Forest Park which is part of the 30,000 hectare Valleys Forest, the largest urban forest in Europe.
 The park has many many miles of beautiful walks and nearby, the interesting Richard Burton Walking Trails – the legendary Hollywood actor was born in the area and the trails will take you in his childhood footsteps.

 Our cottages are only 7 miles from the coast (as the crow flies) and ideal for walking sections of the Wales Coastal Path which passes through some of Britain’s most spectacular and breathtaking scenery.
 Cherry pick some of the highlights – National Geographic recently voted the Pembrokeshire coast as the second best coastal destination in the world – perfect for daytrips from our cottages.

 The upper Swansea Valley is one of the most beautiful gateways into Brecon Beacons National Park.
 It holds Geopark Status as one of the most impressive limestone landscapes in Europe.
 There are some great walks around Craig Y Nos Country Park and also Cribarth Mountain, sometimes referred to as the Sleeping Giant owing to its profile when seen from down-valley.

-Our self catering holiday cottages are in a perfect central location for visiting all of the above attractions as part of an unforgettable walking holiday in Wales.
+Our self catering holiday cottages are in a perfect central location for visiting all of the above attractions.
+You’ll be sure to have one of the most unforgettable walking holidays Wales has to offer.
 More detailed information on specific walks is available in our cottages.
 There are also a number of walking groups local to our holiday cottages who welcome visitors.
 Information on their schedules can be supplied on request.